B

 Reproduction, Young, and Molting

 Most tanagers are monogamous during the breeding season, typically between February and July.
 The female lays one to three white to gray-green eggs with dark markings and incubates them by herself for 14 days.
 Nestlings fledge the nest around 17 days old.
 Blue tanager nests are sometimes parasitized by cowbirds, meaning they place their eggs in a tanager nest.
 Most tanager species are sexually mature and molt for the first time between one and two years old.
-They can live up to 12 years in captivity.
-But it’s unknown how long they survive in the wild.
+They can live up to 12 years in captivity, but it’s unknown how long they survive in the wild.

 Population

-The blue tanager global population is estimated at 50 million mature individuals.
+The blue tanager’s global population is estimated at 50 million mature individuals.
 This species is experiencing a significant increase due to its ability to adapt well to human habitations.
 It also doesn’t have any extreme fluctuations or fragmentations in its population.

-View all 388 animals that start with B
+View all 453 animals that start with B

 Sources